MA Modules 2 & 3

 - Primary age school (6-11 year old)

 - Adolescents (12 -18 year old)

-Terapia is a Registered Charity (Charity Number 1144041) and as such does not profit from the course fees.
-We make every effort to ensure that the fees correspond with the training cost.
+Terapia is a Registered Charity (Charity Number 1144041) and does not profit from course fees.
+Fees include all charges for tutorials, art materials and assessment of written assignments.